 Regularly we rescue bees from our garden path.
-They often become exhausted and unable to find enough flowers to feed on, especially when it gets cold.
+They often become exhausted and unable to find enough nectar-rich flowers to feed on, especially when it gets cold.
 Or they become disoriented by microwave radio signals from wifi and mobile phone towers.
 A little sugar syrup (saturated sugar solution) on the end of a finger does wonders and you can help bees recover quite easily with this method (they won’t sting you unless you try to harm them).
 Bees are some of the most docile, harmless creatures around if you don’t try to hurt them.

 Hedgehogs are in severe decline in the UK, so we decided to do what we could and started by building a hedgehog box out of plywood.
 Within two weeks we had a hedgehog move in!
 He stayed for the winter but we haven’t seen him around for a while.
 Small cat biscuits and dog food are suitable foods for hedgehogs and a fresh water supply (but not milk).
 Through the winter hedgehogs hibernate but wake up several times when hungry, so having some food close by can be a good way to help them survive through the winter months when food is scarce.

 Bird feeders and squirrel feeders not only help our fellow creatures survive, they bring life into your garden and show you that you can make a difference, helping to reverse the destruction that is taking place to the environment and wildlife around the globe.
 The pay-off for you is that you do something very valuable for your soul and can begin to see how you can apply your power to making changes in the world, however small they may be.